This recipe was born entirely of chance.

 - Mint leaves for garnish (if desired)

-- A few hours prior to serving, make the ice cream: In a medium bowl, whisk together 2 cans coconut milk, ½ cup honey, 1 teaspoon vanilla, and 2 teaspoons peppermint extract.
-Freeze the mixture in an ice cream maker.
-When complete, freeze the ice cream for at least 2 to 3 hours to obtain a hard texture (or make the day before).
+- A few hours prior to serving or the day before, make the ice cream: In a medium bowl, whisk together 2 cans coconut milk, ½ cup honey, 1 teaspoon vanilla, and 2 teaspoons peppermint extract.
+Churn the mixture in an ice cream maker.
+Once the ice cream is complete, freeze it for at least 2 to 3 hours to obtain a hard texture (or overnight).

-- In a mini-muffin tin, press crumbles of raw brownie into the bottom of the pan (you also could use a muffin tin for larger tarts).
+- In two mini-muffin tins, press crumbles of the raw brownie mixture into the bottom of each cup (or use a muffin tin for larger tarts).
 Top with a spoonful of peppermint ice cream, smoothing it over the top.
-When the pan is complete, add a bit of brownie crumbles on the top of each tart.
-(The recipe above will likely make enough for more than 1 mini-muffin pan, so you can either save the rest or fill another pan.)
+Add a bit of brownie crumbles on the top of each tart.

 - Freeze for 30 minutes to 1 hour.
 To remove tarts from the pan, run a knife around the edges of the tart and apply a bit of pressure to slide each tart out of the tin.
 If desired, garnish with fresh mint leaves.

-- Remove all tarts and freeze in a sealed container for storage.
+- Remove all tarts and store frozen in a sealed container.